 A CLI that runs MCP servers on your machine, no account required.
-Yaw Team adds cross-machine sync, shared bundles, and an audit log.
+Local-first, with your own API keys.

 Two steps: get Yaw MCP (the software), then connect it to your AI client.
 The install <client> command does the second step - it wires Yaw MCP into the client's config; it does not re-install the software.